 Popkin noted that HWCF’s pledge should be seen as a critical first step that inspires HWCF and other industry leaders, including retailers that control private-label or store brand products, to do more.
 “Ultimately we need to help kids have healthier diets and that goes beyond reformulating packaged foods.
 Leading food companies must shift their product lines and their marketing practices to encourage and make it easier for kids to consume more vegetables, fruits, whole grains, and other nutritious foods and drinks.”

-Other research has shown that, between 2007 and 2011, better-for-you, lower-calorie foods and beverages also drove financial performance for many of these same companies.
+Research has shown that, between 2007 and 2011, better-for-you, lower-calorie foods and beverages also drove financial performance for many of these same companies.
 Companies with a higher percentage of their sales coming from such products recorded stronger sales growth, higher operating profits, superior shareholder returns, and better company reputations.
 “These findings indicate growing consumer demand for healthier food and beverage products,” said C. Tracy Orleans, PhD, RWJF senior scientist.

 To evaluate the HWCF’s calorie-reduction pledge, researchers determined which individual products were included as part of the pledge and tracked sales of those products over time.
 To calculate the number of calories purchased by families with children, researchers attributed individual products to the HWCF companies; food and beverage companies that were not part of the HWCF; or private label, store brand, or generic products that retailers control; and tracked purchases of those products over time.
 All data used were publicly or commercially available.